Missionaries Needed

 What to bring:

-2. We supply cots, but your kids can bring air mattresses if they want.
+2. We have 24 cots, but your kids can bring air mattresses if they want.
 Bring a towel, toiletry kit (Shampoo, soap, comb).
-Bring a pillow and
+Bring a pillow and sleeping bag or blanket.

 3. The Arizona sun is strong so do not wear black clothing.
 Lighter colors - white is best.
 Bring hats if you want.
 Water bottles are a must.
-Shorts
+Shorts are good.
+Some people bring sun lotion and bug spray.

 Here is the most important information - before you bring your group to the mission site, have a talk with them; even the adult leaders.
 Remind them of the following: